SVA-SE/MATRIX-dashboards/docs/design.md

 This is especially important if you are developing your own custom code with basic HTML/CSS/JS.
 But note that some dashboard-making solutions are still lagging behind on some aspects (e.g., some input fields in R shiny are not yet keyboard accessible, but upcoming versions should fix this).
 You need to do a concerted effort to go through all aspects of your website and make sure that you are as accessible as possible.

 More information on web accessibility:
-- [W3 Web Accessibility Inititative](https://www.w3.org/WAI/fundamentals/) - extensive resources, standards and guidelines
+- <a href="https://www.w3.org/WAI/fundamentals/" target="_blank">W3 Web Accessibility Inititative</a> - extensive resources, standards and guidelines
-- [Mozilla developer's tutorials on accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility) - very pedagogic and understandable learning material
+- <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility" target="_blank">Mozilla developer's tutorials on accessibility</a> - very pedagogic and understandable learning material

 ### Principles of Visual Design